Timeline

 Current Step: Site Acquisition Next Step: Site Design - Design Team Selection

-The Golden Valley City Council approved the purchase of property at 6100 Olson Memorial Hwy for the new Public Works facility June 17, 2025.
-The City hopes to have the new Public Works facility completed in 2029.
-Once the facility is complete, the existing Public Works buildings at the Civic Campus will be decommissioned.
-A more detailed timeline will be available once site acquisition is complete.
+The Golden Valley City Council approved the purchase of property at 6100 Olson Memorial Hwy on June 17, 2025, and approved the purchase price of the adjacent property at 6110 Olson Memorial Hwy on December 16, 2025.
+Together, these properties cover just over 15 acres and will be home for new Public Works facility.
+The City hopes to have the Public Works facility completed in 2029.
+Once complete, the existing Public Works buildings at the Civic Campus will be decommissioned.
+A more detailed timeline will be available once site acquisition is finalized.

 Public Safety & Civic Center Campus

-The Master Plan design team is expected to be selected in December 2025, with work to finish up by the end of 2026.
-Once the Master Plan is complete, the City will release a separate RFP for schematic design by or before summer 2027.
+The Golden Valley City Council approved the selection of Perkins&Will to lead the Master Plan process on Dec 16, 2025, with work to finish up by the end of 2026.
+Once the Master Plan is complete, the City will release a separate RFP for schematic design in late 2026 or early 2027.
 Construction will be begin once Public Works is fully moved off-site to their new facility.
 The City hopes to have the Civic Center Campus construction completed by 2031.

 East Fire Station

-The Golden Valley City Council approved the property at 1875 Lilac Dr N as the location of the new East Fire Station Sept 16, 2025.
-The City Council will discuss and evaluate opportunities for future uses for the sites of Stations 2 and 3.
+City Council will discuss and evaluate opportunities for future uses for the sites of Stations 2 and 3.
 The City hopes to have the new East Fire Station completed in 2028.
-A more detailed timeline will be available once site acquisition is complete.

 About the Project Phases